Brockville: Basketball

-The Brockville youth basketball teams, the Brockville Blues and the Brockville Blazers, provide basketball coaching and training for boys and girls across the area.
+The Brockville youth basketball teams, the Brockville Blues and the Brockville Blazers provide basketball coaching and training for boys and girls across the area.
 The Blues and Blazers have repeatedly placed in the Ontario Basketball Association (OBA) championships.
 A female basketball player, Stacey Dales (a graduate of Thousand Islands Secondary School), has gone on to play for the University of Oklahoma Sooners, coming in a close second for the NCAA title in her graduating year.
 She also has the highest Canadian woman's draft pick for the WNBA, where she has played for the Washington Mystics and Chicago Sky.
 She has worked for ESPN and the NFL Network.

 Rowing

-Several local clubs, organizations and high schools have achieved success on provincial, national, and international levels, such as the Brockville Rowing Club, one of the oldest and most successful rowing clubs in Canada.
-The Rowing Club has captured the Royal Canadian Henley Championships several times.
-The club has also sent crews to London, England where they have won several Henley Women's Regatta titles.
-This success often comes by competition against clubs from much larger Canadian centers such as Toronto, Montreal, and Vancouver.
-Close to 50 Brockville Area Youth are offered an opportunity to participate in a national level rowing program annually.
-The club has also sent athletes to cities across Europe and Asia to compete at international regattas as part of the Canadian National Team.
+Several local clubs, organizations, and high schools have achieved success at provincial, national, and international levels, such as the Brockville Rowing Club.

 Track and field

 Thousand Islands Secondary School is home to a strong high school track & field and cross-country running program.
 The Pirates have captured numerous Canadian championships and have won 5 straight overall provincial (OFSAA) Ontario championships in track & field and cross country running in an association of over 1000 schools since 2004.
 With over 15 former students on NCAA athletic track & field scholarships in the United States, TISS has been awarded over $1,000,000 in student athletic scholarships.
 The TISS team travels all over North America including Ohio, Florida, New Hampshire, and British Columbia, consistently winning major international championships.
-The accomplishments of the school have inspired the community to construct a $1.5 million athletic centre at the school.
+The school's accomplishments have inspired the community to construct a $1.5 million athletic centre at the school.